 - What's the Difference Between a Swamp Cooler and an Air Conditioner?

 - Best Swamp Coolers

-It’s a water-based cooling gadget that uses an age-old technique.
-Back in ancient Egypt, people used wet bed sheets to find relief in the scorching weather conditions.
-Thanks to physics, we now know that the difference in temperature creates a mild wind that cools down the surroundings.
+It is a water-based cooling gadget that uses a technique as old as nature.
+Evaporative cooling is actually a natural phenomenon!
+Back in ancient Egypt, people used wet bedsheets to find relief in the scorching weather conditions.
+Thanks to physics, we now know that the temperature difference creates a mild wind that cools down the surroundings.

-Swamp coolers are built on one distinctive property of water — it can draw a good amount of heat to evaporate.
+Swamp coolers are built on one distinctive property of water — they can draw a good amount of heat to evaporate.
 During this process of liquid turning into vapor, the temperature of dry air can drop.
-We have a similar mechanism in our bodies whereby when it’s hot most of us sweat, and this helps the body cool down.
+We have a similar mechanism in our bodies whereby most of us sweat, which helps the body cool down when it's hot.

 The swamp cooler makeup is pretty simple.
 It has either an inbuilt or detachable container for water that can be refilled with a water bottle or straight from the tap if you have good water running down your pipes.
-Certain builds also allow for connecting it to a water pipe to get a continuous supply of water.
+Specific builds also allow connecting it to a water pipe to get a continuous water supply.
 This option is more useful in window swamp coolers and other models made for bigger spaces.

 Read also: What’s the Best Fan for Sleeping?

 Evaporative coolers use water, and if it's the same quality as the water you drink, you have nothing to worry about.
 In addition, water is good at holding onto dust, which helps clear the air.
 Thanks to the additional water source, the gadget contributes to the air humidity, and a healthy humidity level indoors is always recommended.